FLA at the 2026 OECD Forum on Due Diligence in the Garment and Footwear Sector

 Monday, February 9, 10:30 a.m.
 ET / 4:30 p.m.
 CET

-FLA and ISEAL will share recent learnings and practical lessons on how wage data can be verified in supply chains, with a focus on accountability and credibility.
-The discussion will feature perspectives from brands and auditors on integrating verification practices into due diligence processes.
-The session also will highlight the role of gender disaggregated wage data, which is essential to understanding and addressing wage inequity within factories.
+FLA and ISEAL shared recent learnings and practical lessons on how wage data can be verified in supply chains, with a focus on accountability and credibility.
+The discussion featured perspectives from brands and auditors on integrating verification practices into due diligence processes.
+The session also highlighted the role of gender disaggregated wage data, which is essential to understanding and addressing wage inequity within factories.

 Tuesday, February 10, 5:45 a.m.
 ET / 11:45 a.m.
 CET

-FLA, in collaboration with Arisa, the International Dalit Solidarity Network (IDSN), and the National Campaign on Dalit Human Rights (NCDHR), will shed light on a persistent yet often overlooked form of discrimination: caste-based discrimination.
-The session will explore how such discriminatory practices continue to exist within global supply chains and present practical strategies companies can use to strengthen their due diligence.
+FLA, in collaboration with Arisa, the International Dalit Solidarity Network (IDSN), and the National Campaign on Dalit Human Rights (NCDHR), shed light on a persistent yet often overlooked form of discrimination: caste-based discrimination.
+The session explored how such discriminatory practices continue to exist within global supply chains and presented practical strategies companies can use to strengthen their due diligence.

 Wednesday, February 11, 4:30 p.m.
 CET

-FLA will introduce the Fair Labor Association and Investors Roundtable (FLAIR), designed to foster meaningful, expert conversations between companies committed to ongoing improvement and investors who prioritize human and labor rights in their investment decisions.
+FLA introduced the Fair Labor Association and Investors Roundtable (FLAIR), which is designed to foster meaningful, expert conversations between companies committed to ongoing improvement and investors who prioritize human and labor rights in their investment decisions.
 FLAIR complements existing investor initiatives by focusing on impact in the upstream supply chain, where visibility, human rights concerns, and company efforts are often limited and opaque.

-During this initial conversation, participants will discuss how investors’ engagement with companies can help human rights officers reinforce their corporate human rights strategy, how investors integrate human rights into their investment activities, and to present the initiative and gather participants’ needs and challenges.
+During this initial conversation, participants discussed how investors’ engagement with companies can help human rights officers reinforce their corporate human rights strategy and how investors integrate human rights into their investment activities, presented the initiative, and gathered participants’ needs and challenges.

 Thursday, February 12, 12 p.m.
 CET

 Developing robust risk-based due diligence models that address human rights issues at both upstream and downstream tiers of the supply chain is critical for global companies.
-Over lunch, FLA experts will discuss resources, tools, and recent initiatives that support companies in understanding and addressing risks in across the value chain, including in retail, own operations, direct suppliers, upstream supply chains, and raw materials.
-Speakers will explore how collaboration and collective actions can move the needle on some of the most serious and systemic issues.
+Over lunch, FLA experts discussed resources, tools, and recent initiatives that support companies in understanding and addressing risks in across the value chain, including in retail, own operations, direct suppliers, upstream supply chains, and raw materials.
+Speakers explored how collaboration and collective actions can move the needle on some of the most serious and systemic issues.

 -